What Is Open Banking? PSD2, AIS, PIS, CoF and Is It Safe

 What is PSD2?

-PSD2 (Payment Services Directive 2) is an EU directive in force since January 2018.
-It requires banks to share account data with licensed third-party providers at the customer's request.
-It introduced Strong Customer Authentication, regulates payment service providers, and protects consumers.
-PSD3 and the Payment Services Regulation (PSR) are set to update and replace it around 2027-2028.
+PSD2 (Payment Services Directive 2) is EU Directive (EU) 2015/2366, adopted on 25 November 2015 and in force since January 2018.
+It requires banks to share account data with licensed third-party providers at the customer's request, introduces Strong Customer Authentication, regulates payment service providers, and protects consumers.
+PSD3 and the Payment Services Regulation (PSR) are set to update and replace it around 2027–2028.

 - Kontomatik, 2025, “Open Banking Statistics Across Europe” — kontomatik.com